Quantum Advantage for All: Related Work

 We found inspiration from two, separate lines of thought that we bring together here: (1)~translation of classical code to quantum annealers~\cite{ASPLOS19,HPEC19} and (2)~symbolic execution~\cite{SYMEX}, from systems such as KLEE~\cite{KLEE} and S2E~\cite{S2E}, and from bounded model checking~\cite{BMC}, such as the bounded model checker \texttt{btormc}~\cite{BTOR2}.
 Satisfiability Modulo Theory (SMT) solvers such as Z3~\cite{Z3} and boolector~\cite{Boolector}, and the fact that SAT and SMT formulae can be solved using quantum annealers have helped us as well~\cite{Bian17,Su16,King15,Weaver14,Bonet07}.

-While BEATOR and QUBOT together logically resemble translation of Verilog to QMASM via EDIF~\cite{ASPLOS19}, there are a number of technical advancements as well as an important principled difference: firstly, our toolchain translates \emph{any} 64-bit C* code, in particular C* code using dynamic memory, and not Verilog~\cite{ASPLOS19} or domain-specific C code targeting quantum annealers~\cite{HPEC19}.
+While BEATOR and QUBOT together logically resemble translation of Verilog to QMASM via EDIF~\cite{ASPLOS19}, there are a number of technical advancements as well as an important principled difference: firstly, unicorn translates a Turing-complete subset of C, in particular code using dynamic memory, and not Verilog~\cite{ASPLOS19} or domain-specific C code targeting quantum annealers~\cite{HPEC19}.
 Secondly, unlike~\cite{ASPLOS19}, it supports symbolic execution and bounded model checking not just on the theory of bitvectors but, most importantly, on the theory of arrays of bitvectors as well which is key to supporting dynamic memory allocation.
-Thirdly, it enables relating classical algorithmic complexity with spatial quantum complexity by lifting translation of classical code~\cite{ASPLOS19} to symbolic execution and bounded model checking on quantum annealers.
-However, our toolchain currently defers handling minor embeddings to a D-Wave library\textsuperscript{\ref{fot:dwave}} at the expense of improved annealing performance~\cite{ASPLOS19}.
+Thirdly, it enables relating classical algorithmic complexity with spatial quantum complexity by lifting translation of classical code~\cite{ASPLOS19} to symbolic execution and bounded model checking on quantum computers.
+However, unicorn currently defers handling minor embeddings to a D-Wave library\footnote{ \url{www.dwavesys.com}} at the expense of improved annealing performance~\cite{ASPLOS19}.

+BEATOR improves asymptotic model size over CheckFence~\cite{CheckFence} by a linear factor making models generated by BEATOR linear in code size.
+Unlike CheckFence, BEATOR avoids transforming code into register SSA form and instead translates code directly to combinational circuits that switch over all instructions that update a given register.
+However, which choice provides better performance in practice is unclear.